Boy, 13, Found After He Vanished While Taking Out Trash In Leimert Park

 After being listed as critical missing case, Daniel Marquis Bell was found Thursday at a Taco Bell near 60th Street and Crenshaw, according to CBS2’s Dave Lopez.

-disappearance as a critical missing case because he is a straight-A student and has not been diagnosed with any mental illnesses.
+Authorities believe the boy ran off after having issues with his family.

-Daniel was last seen Wednesday night at about 9:25 p.m. as he took out the trash to the rear alley of his home in the 2800 block of West Vernon Avenue.
+Daniel had last been seen Wednesday night at about 9:25 p.m.

-He is described as a 13-year-old Hispanic male, with black hair, brown eyes, and a light complexion.
-Daniel is about 5 feet tall and 98 pounds, and was last seen wearing a red sweater, red shirt, black white and gray camouflage pants and blue slippers.